stenglein-lab/tick_surveillance/Pipeline_instructions.md

 This means that reads counts for this reference sequence will be included in the catch-all Borrelia_sp target, and the species name *Borrelia_andersoni* will be added to the Borrelia_Other_species_name target, provided that reference sequence had enough reads to be called positive individually.

-#### Threshold for calling a positive hit
+### Calling positive hits

+An important output of this pipeline is the [surveillance report](#Surveillance_Report), which defines whether specific samples are positive for particular pathogens.
 There are two ways to call a positive hit, depending on whether the surveillance target is a positive control target or not.

 **Positive control targets**: these targets are defined as `internal_control` in [targets.tsv](./refseq/targets.tsv).
 These are targets that are expected to amplify from any tick DNA sample (e.g tick actin, or a "tick ID" target).
 These targets are called positive according to the following procedure: